 Focusing on marital intimacy, Samara demystifies many social taboos and translates these onto large, bold and colorful canvasses that are both remarkable social statements and beautiful artistic constructs.
 Frank conversations with women form the backbone of her work that transcends the private space into the realm of the public.
 Often depicting the aftermath of sexual encounters, Samara’s paintings are remarkable visual metaphors of the lives of Palestinian women existing in restricted environments, cramped and constrained by internal traditions and by external forces.

-Samara has participated in a number of exhibitions including Intimate Space at Contemporary Istanbul, Turkey, 2019; War Games at Art Dubi, United Arab Emirates, 2019; Intimate Space at Beirut Art Fair, Lebonon, 2017; and Intimate Space at Art Dubi, United Arab Emirates, 2017.
-In addition to several local solo exhibtions in Ramallah and Jerusalem.
+Samara has participated in a number of exhibitions including Contemporary Istanbul, Turkey, 2019; Art Dubai, United Arab Emirates, 2019; Beirut Art Fair, Lebanon, 2017; and Art Dubai, United Arab Emirates, 2017.
+In addition to several local solo exhibitions in Ramallah and Jerusalem.